 Russell House Theater

-Jory will offer a reading from his current book, a brief lecture (on topics ranging from Professor Daisy his service dog, national fellowships, Scottish Country dancing and more) followed by a Q&A session.
+At this event, Jory will offer a reading from his current book and a brief lecture (on topics ranging from Professor Daisy his service dog, national fellowships, Scottish Country dancing and more) followed by a Q&A session.

 We hope you’ll join us for Jory’s lecture and reflect on how you, too, can chart a